Royal Opera House Access Membership

 It is always advisable that customers book directly with ROH Restaurants to ensure that the table reserved is accessible.
 Please email firstname.lastname@example.org or phone +44 (0)20 7212 9254.

 To save time during the interval, we would recommend using the Royal Opera House Bars app to pre-order drinks and snacks at the Royal Opera House Bars.
-Click on the link below for further info.
+Click here for more information about the Royal Opera House Bars app

 At 1pm each Friday, 49 Friday Rush Tickets will be available to buy for Main House performances over the following 7 days (Saturday-Friday).
 Look for Friday Rush tickets in the Stalls Circle Balcony and Amphitheatre sections of the auditorium; please note the Balcony tickets are for standing places.
 You may purchase a maximum of two Friday Rush tickets for each performance.
 Simply go to the Friday Rush page.